 The purpose of the Texas High School Coastal Monitoring Program is to provide middle and high school students with a real-world learning experience outside the everyday classroom.
 The program provides not only hands-on education for students but also valuable data for coastal researchers and decision-makers.
-During the 2021-2022 academic year, approximately 215 students from Ball, Brazosport, High Island, Palacios, Port Aransas, Port Isabel and Van Vleck High Schools and Cunningham Middle School collected data during 21 field trips.
+During the 2022-2023 academic year, approximately 200 students from Ball, Brazosport, High Island, Palacios, Port Aransas, Port Isabel and Van Vleck High Schools and Cunningham Middle School at South Park collected data during 21 field trips.